dOpensource/dsiprouter/docs/installing.rst

  4apt-get update;apt-get install -y git curl;cd /opt;git clone https://github.com/dOpensource/dsiprouter.git;cd dsiprouter;./dsiprouter.sh install -rtpengine -servernat

 Once the install is complete, dSIPRouter will automatically start MySQL, Kamailio and the UI.
 But, you will need to reboot the physical server or virtual machine for the RTP Engine to start.
-This is a known `_issue <https://github.com/dOpensource/dsiprouter/issues/42)>.
+This is a known `issue <https://github.com/dOpensource/dsiprouter/issues/42>`_ .